BluSunrize/BluDecorations-1.7.2/README.md

 ##License
 This mod is licensed under [Creative Commons 3](http://creativecommons.org/licenses/by/3.0/).
-Short Version: You are free to use this mod and it's code.
-You may not monetize this.
-And be so kind as to say where you got it ;D
+Short Version: You are free to use this mod and it's code, but be so kind as to say where you got it ;D